-Prompted by the 2021 Oxford High School shooting in which a student killed four fellow students and injured seven-as well as by an increase in gun violence in Pontiac-Prosecutor Karen McDonald of the Oakland County Prosecutor Office (OCPO) used her convening power to form the Commission to Address Gun Violence (the Commission).
-In doing so, she reached beyond the borders of her jurisdiction to engage experts and stakeholders on a variety of gun violence issues.
+Prompted by the 2021 Oxford High School shooting in which a student killed four fellow students and injured seven-as well as by an increase in gun violence in Pontiac-Prosecutor Karen McDonald of the Oakland County Prosecutor's Office (OCPO) used her convening power to form the Commission to Address Gun Violence (the Commission), ultimately forming the All of Us Foundation (the Foundation).
+In doing so, she reached beyond the borders of her jurisdiction to engage experts and stakeholders from across the country on a variety of gun violence issues.

 Prosecutor McDonald was motivated to convene this group of stakeholders after finding that her office's data and other gun violence resources were inadequate.
-The goal of the Commission was to create an evidence-based protocol, providing information and best practices on a range of topics, to inform a public health campaign that could prevent and reduce gun violence.
+The goal of the Commission was to create an evidence-based protocol, providing information and best practices on a range of topics, to inform a public health campaign aimed at reducing and preventing gun violence.
+The Protocol for Action (the Protocol) was released in June 2024.
 McDonald's unique position as the central law enforcement leader of the county, combined with her drive and commitment, gave her office the clout and authority to motivate county stakeholders and national experts to undertake this wide-ranging effort.